Evgeny Kuznetsov breaks out with a pair of goals as the Capitals rout the Avalanche

 At the end of training camp, Laviolette said Kuznetsov was the team’s best player in the preseason.
 He came into camp in good shape.
 And mentally, he seems to be in a better place than last season.

 “I’m happy the way we play, I’m happy with the personal performance, but at the end of the day it’s still two points,” Kuznetsov said of the win.
-“It doesn’t matter how many points I’m going to get if we’re not going to make the playoff and not going to be successful there. ...
+“It doesn’t matter how many points I’m going to get if we’re not going to make the playoffs and not going to be successful there. ...
 So that’s why it’s very important to have a great team game.”

 McMichael makes season debut

-Connor McMichael played in his first game after he was a healthy scratch for the team’s first two.
+Connor McMichael played in his first game after he was a healthy scratch for the Capitals’ first two.
 He slotted in as the third-line center, bumping 19-year-old Hendrix Lapierre out of the lineup.
-McMichael skated 9:45 in his second career NHL game; he appeared in one last season.
+McMichael, 20, skated 9:45 in his second career NHL game; he appeared in one last season.

-He had a good chance in the first period, when Conor Sheary set him up for a shot on the right side.
-Kuemper made the pad save.
-McMichael drew a penalty on his next shift, with defenseman Samuel Girard going off for tripping.
+He had a good chance in the first period, when Conor Sheary set him up for a shot on the right side, but Kuemper made the pad save.
+McMichael drew a penalty on his next shift, with defenseman Samuel Girard sent off for tripping.

 Laviolette has referred to the job of replacing center Nicklas Backstrom, who is on long-term injured reserve with a hip injury, as being done by committee.